atomiv/atomiv-dotnet/README.md

 To report any issues and bugs, or if you have any suggestions for improvements and new features, please create a ticket using the [Issue Tracker](https://github.com/atomiv/atomiv-cs/issues).

 <a name="license" />

+## Contributing

+You can open up the solution Atomiv.sln and make edits on the develop branch (or pull request).

 ## License

 Licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).
 This means you're free to use it for commercial and non-commercial purposes.